Meniscus Repair in Thailand Your guide to cost, top specialists & hospitals

 Arthroscopic meniscus surgery is a low-risk procedure with an excellent safety record.
 Complications are rare in experienced hands.

 The main clinical risk is re-tear after meniscal repair.
-Outer-zone repairs heal in approximately 80–90% of cases.
+Outer-zone (red-zone) repairs, where the blood supply is best, have the highest healing rates.
 Border-zone repairs have lower but still acceptable healing rates.
 Following weight-bearing restrictions and the rehabilitation protocol is the most important factor in protecting the repair during the healing period.

 Is Meniscus Surgery Safe in Thailand?